markstringer-dti/markstringer-dti.github.io/dti.md

 ##  Chapter 1 - Introduction

 The title of this book is "Delivering the impossible."
 But of course, you, or anyone, can only deliver possible things.
-So might ask yourself, "Why on earth did I pick up this book?
+So you might ask yourself, "Why on earth did I pick up this book?
 It has a contradiction, an impossibility right on the front cover."

 Here are some reasons why you might have picked up this book.

 How about this?
 You are working on a project.
 You're a member of the project team or you're the manager, and you feel stuck.
 It seems like the project is impossible.
 Someone promised something.
 You know that your team can't deliver it.
 Or you don't know what they promised.
-Or you do know what they promised, but you're certain that your team can 't deliver it on time.
+Or you do know what they promised, but you're certain that your team can't deliver it on time.

-Every direction that you look in there seem to be problems that can't solve.
-You have found this book.
+Every direction that you look in, there seem to be problems that you can't solve.
+You have somehow found this book.
 You think it might be worth a read.

 Maybe it isn't that.
 Maybe it's this.
 You have a group of people working on a project for you.
 You've got this uncomfortable feeling that the project isn't going well.
 For the sake of the company or for the sake of your career, or both, you need this project to succeed.
 You wonder if there any useful tips in this book that you can pass on.
 Is there anything that *you* could do to help the project succeed?

 Even though you think the project is impossible, you haven't given up.
 And it's worth asking yourself why?
 If the project seems so impossible, why hasn't it been stopped, given up, killed?
 Put to sleep?
 Why would anybody carry on with it?

 Well, part of the reason is your inherent optimism.
-You know that a lot of things that seem impossible can be done., given the right skills and expertise.
+You know that a lot of things that seem impossible can be done, given the right skills and expertise.
 You know this from other parts of your life.
 If you can only change your point of view, things can improve dramatically.
 If you look at things in the right way,  they get easier to solve.
-If you do the right things at the right time, things that used to seem impossible can turn out to be to a success.
+If you do the right things at the right time, things that used to seem impossible can turn out to be a success.

 What you would like and expect from a book titled "Delivering the Impossible" is some kind of guide.
 You'd expect some kind of handbook for dealing with projects that seem impossible.

-You might expect to find methods for spotting issues make a project "impossible".
+You might expect to find methods for spotting issues that make a project "impossible".
 You might then expect the book to go on to talk about what to do in these situations.
 How to make a project reasonable and deliverable and give it the best chance of success.

 What if a project is genuinely impossible?
 A book called "delivering the impossible" should tell you how to spot it.
 And it should give advice on what to do in such circumstances.
 Is should tell you how to keep yourself and others safe.
 How to get away from a lost cause and move on to succeed on other projects.
 How to ride into the sunset to fight another day.

 Let's imagine you're a demanding reader.
 You might not just want advice on impossible projects.
-You might also want to know how to deal impossible programmes.
+You might also want to know how to deal with impossible programmes.
 Or even in impossible organisations.
 Yes, if you're demanding, you might want such a book to talk about how to deliver the impossible at scale.

 Well, this is that book.
 And it tries to meet all these expectations.
 This is especially that book if what you do involves the development of software.